 Homemade Minced Beef and Dumplings are the best British comfort food.
 A hearty meal served hot and bubbly to warm you from the inside out and it’s all made in one pan.
-Mince and Dumplings (also known as mince cobbler and puddings in the corner) is a traditional North East of England, real stick-to-your-ribs meal and one of my favorite childhood dishes.

 A cast iron skillet with minced beef and dumplings

-The mince (as we call it in the UK) or minced beef part of this dish is similar to my traditional shepherd’s pie but beef is used instead of lamb and no Guinness.
+The mince (as we call it in the UK) or minced beef part of this dish is similar to my Traditional Shepherd’s Pie but beef is used instead of lamb and no Guinness.

 A closeup of minced beef and dumplings